TheWaySheGoes/Timer/README.md

-# Timer for counting algos
+# Timer for counting algos in sec.